pxlsspace/Pxls/README.md

 </div>

 # Notice
 It's not recommended to use this repo for production as this is designed to be used on STEMPlace infrastructure.
+Please refer to other projects to start another instance.

 # Console Commands